 11.2.1.
-The Contractor shall maintain for the duration of the contract, at its cost and expense, insurance against claims for injuries to persons or damages to property, including contractual liability, which may arise from or in connection with the performance of the Work by the Contractor, its agents, employees,

-- representatives, assigns, or subcontractors.
+The Contractor shall maintain for the duration of the contract, at its cost and expense, insurance against claims for injuries to persons or damages to property, including contractual liability, which may arise from or in connection with the performance of the Work by the Contractor, its agents, employees, representatives, assigns, or subcontractors.
 The Contractor is responsible for all deductibles regardless of policy or level of coverage.
-The Owner reserves the right to demand, and the Contractor agrees to provide, copies of any and all policies at any time. - 11.2.2.
+The Owner reserves the right to demand, and the Contractor agrees to provide, copies of any and all policies at any time.

+- 11.2.2.
 Hold Harmless and Indemnification: The Contractor shall protect, defend, and save the state, its elected and appointed officials, agents, and employees, while acting within the scope of their duties as such, harmless from and against all claims, liabilities, demands, causes of action, and judgments whatsoever (including the cost of defense and reasonable attorney fees): 1) arising in favor of or asserted by third parties on account of damage to property, personal injury, or death which injury, death, or damage; or, 2) arising out of or resulting from performance or failure to perform, or omissions of services, or in any way results from the negligent acts or omissions of the Contractor, its agents, agents, or subcontractors. - 11.2.3.
 Contractor's Insurance: insurance required under all sections herein shall be in effect for the duration of the contract that extends through the warranty period.
 Insurance required herein shall be provided by insurance policies issued only by insurance companies currently authorized to do business in the state of Montana.
 No Contractor or Sub-contractor shall commence any Work under this contract until all required insurance has been obtained.
 During the term of this contract, the Contractor shall, not less than thirty days prior to the expiration date of any policy for which a certificate of insurance is required, deliver to the Owner a certificate of insurance with respect to the renewal insurance policy.
-The Contractor shall furnish one copy of insurance certificates of insurance herein required, which shall specifically set forth evidence of all coverage required by these contract documents and which shall be signed by authorized representatives of the insurance company or companies evidencing that insurance as required herein is in force and will not be canceled, limited or restricted without thirty days' written notice by certified mail to the contractor and the Owner.
+The Contractor shall furnish one copy of insurance certificates of insurance herein required, which shall specifically set forth evidence of all coverage required by these contract documents and which shall be signed by authorized representatives of the insurance company or companies evidencing that insurance as required herein is in force with the exception of Workers Compensation and will not be canceled, limited or restricted without thirty days' written notice by certified mail to the contractor and the Owner.
+The Workers Compensation policy will not be canceled or allowed to expire at any time prior to Final Acceptance and then not until at least 30 days' prior written notice has been given to the Owner by the Contractor.
 The Contractor shall furnish to the Owner copies of any endorsements that are subsequently issued amending coverage or limits.
 Additionally, all certificates shall include the project name and A/E project number. - 11.2.4.
 Certificates of Insurance and Endorsements.
 All certificates of insurance and the additional insured endorsements are to be received by the state prior to issuance of the Notice to Proceed.
 The contractor is responsible to ensure that all policies and coverages contain the necessary endorsements for the State being listed as an additional insured.
 The state reserves the right to require complete copies of all insurance policies at any time to verify coverage.
 The contractor shall notify the state within 30 days of any material change in coverage.